 Online input will be available for two weeks after a Community Input Meeting takes place.

-This fall, we're asking for your input on some of our biggest initiatives.
+We're asking for your input on some of our biggest initiatives.
 Through funding from Mayor de Blasio and other elected officials, we're making a major investment in historically under-funded parks, and re-imagining the role of parks in our communities.
 Learn more about some of our most significant investments, and check out the map below to share your input on upcoming projects.

 Community Parks Initiative

 Through the Community Parks Initiative, we are working directly with New Yorkers to transform neighborhood parks in communities with the greatest needs.
 This fall, we'll be taking input at nine new sites.

 Learn more about the Community Parks Initiative.